hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 ### Cons ❌

 * we can't return a value directly; <!-- .element: class="fragment fade-in-then-semi-out" -->
-* unit-of-work and mechanism to run it are one and the same. <!-- .element: class="fragment fade-in-then-semi-out" -->
+* the workload and mechanism to run it are one and the same. <!-- .element: class="fragment fade-in-then-semi-out" -->

 note: